patrickpichler/beesting_talk/talk.md

 By the way, for now we will solely focus on injecting the token file into the container.
 The monitoring part, we will solve later.
 One step at a time.

-The first PoC  of Beesting was structured as follows:  On startup, Beesting will put  our  hook  binary  at  a specified  location  reachable  from  the  runtime mount  namespace.
-The  sole  purpose  of the  hook  is to  create  a  file at  a location  specified  via  the  first  argument  and  write  to  it  whatever  is passed  as  the second  argument.
-Beesting  will  then  register a  NRI  plugin with  the `CreateContainer`  hook  specified.
-Once called,  it  will inject  an `createContainer` OCI hook into the container definition, which will execute the binary we extraced  during startup.
-It will  set whatever path we tell  it to as the target  argument and set  a randomly generated token  as the argument  to be written by  the hook. runC will  then handle the rest,  as it will run  the hook once it  tries to create the  container.
-This should then  create our Honeytoken inside the container filesystem.
-Sound like a plan!
+The first  version of the PoC  looks as follows:  On start, Beesting will  put a hook  binary  at a  predefined  location,  that  should  be reachable  from  the cotnainer  runtime.
+Next,  it  registers  itself as  a  NRI  plugin,  with  the `CreateContainer` hook.
+Once a container  is created,  the hook will  adapt the container spec to feature a `createContainer` OCI hook, pointing at the location we  extracted  the hook  to.
+It  also will  pass  the  target location  of  the honeytoken in the  container as the first  argument to the hook, as  well as the files content as the second.
+The rest in then handled by the low level container runtime, which will  execute the hook, causing  it to put the  honeytoken at the wanted location inside the container.

-In theory  it should be enough  to just mount `/tmp/beestinger`  as a `hostPath` volume and move a  binary there somehow.
+In theory  it should be enough  to just mount `/tmp/beesting`  as a `hostPath` volume and move a  binary there somehow.
 I decided to simply  embed the OCI hook binary into Beesting itself,  as this should be easier to  handle.
 On startup it will always override any existing hook binaries with a compatible version.